PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/Multi-selection-in-lists.md

 When the list has the focus, all implementations move the selection with up & down arrows (UDA).
 Likewise, all of them extends the selection from the current position with Shift+UDA.

-Now, if you do Ctrl+UDA, WExp, Qt, Firefox and Thunderbird moves the focus, highlighting the current row with a small border.
+Now, if you do Ctrl+UDA, WExp, Qt, Firefox and Thunderbird moves the focus, highlighting the current row (with focus) with a small border.
-Chrome just deselects all and selects the target row.
+Chrome just deselects all and selects the target row, ie. it ignores the Ctrl modifier.
-Curiously, IE behaves differently than WExp, for once: it keeps the selection, but moves the scrollbar (if any).
+Curiously, IE behaves differently than WExp, for once: it keeps the selection unchanged, but moves the scrollbar (if any).

 The implementations moving the focus then allows to select or deselect the current row with Ctrl+space.
 Or even just space in some cases.
 Upon doing Ctrl+Shift+UDA, only Firefox extends the selection from the current position to the new one.